 Emojis can be a simple way to track student behavior.
 Keep a chart of student names and regularly add emojis to log student behaviors throughout the day.
 Make these logs accessible to students so they can see how they’re doing.
 Encourage them to get all smiley faces or decrease the number of angry faces as they go throughout the day.

 And when you need to get our your own emotions, don’t forget to check out We Are Teachers Emojis of Teaching to help you express yourself.
+You can also turn emojis into a history lesson by sharing The History of Emojis with students.

 What are some of your favorite ways to use emojis in the classroom?